 Andros is a beautiful island of Cyclades, Although it is only 1 hour by ferry from Athens, it is still untouched by tourism.
 Visitors adore its traditional villages, the nice beaches, and pristine nature.

 You will find below our excursions suggestions for 1, 2 or 3 days on the island of Andros Greece.
 For a general idea, you can view the things to see and things to do in Andros.

-One day in Andros: Gavrio and Batsi
+One day: Gavrio and Batsi

 Andros has a wilder and more rocky landscape than the other Cyclades islands.
 Although it gets much popular in summer, it keeps its authentic beauty.
 Away from the tourist areas, there are small, isolated coves to enjoy a lot of privacy.

 The busiest village of Andros is Gavrio, the port of the island, located on the Northwestern.
 This is a lovely, seaside village with many cafeterias and fishing taverns at the port.
 The busiest beaches close to Gavrio are Agios Petros and Kipri.
 They are both organized and have soft sand.
 These two are also the most popular beaches on the island.

 In the afternoon, go to Batsi, the most tourist village of Andros.
 Built around a small bay, Batsi has small traditional houses and nice coves around to swim.